jackrl/Bomberguy/documentation/timeAccounting.md

 * Updated the tests that were affected by changes made to make the explosions possible.
 * Added a few new tests.
 * Updated the documentation.

+**20.02.2015, *2h*:**
+* Added death to player when it collides with enemies.
+* Implemented the pause and exit features into the Controller
+* Fixed last week's sequence diagrams